 YOU’RE GONNA NEED A BIGGER BOAT

 Curated by photographer Jason Evans, this new exhibition brings together artefacts from our industrial, consumer society.
-Handmade signage recalls local commerce, pre-globalization, and highlights ongoing transitions from analogue to digital.
+Handmade signage recalls local commerce, pre-globalisation, and highlights ongoing transitions from analogue to digital.
 Some of the objects on show remain in circulation today, yet serve as a nostalgic reminder of the technological changes in our recent past.

 The exhibition features pages from the archive of Dick Hambidge, a sign writer from East Kent, who documented his works in meticulous photographic albums, presenting an alternative record of provincial life.